Program Highlights for Viterbo, Italy

-- Study history, Italian language, Mediterranean studies, and the arts while living in a stunning historic, medieval location.
+- Study history, Italian language, Italian studies, and the arts while living in a stunning historic, medieval location.

 - Enjoy this affordable university town and its picturesque fountains, palaces, narrow streets, and medieval churches living and learning in direct contact with the local community, their traditions, food, and folklore.

-- Join the many unique field trips to lakes, waterfalls, medieval hill towns as well as the optional field studies to the Heart of Italy (Fall semester) and Southern Italy (Spring) and take advantage of the easy access to beaches, mountains, sailing, horseback riding, biking and hiking.
+- Join the many unique field trips to lakes, waterfalls, and medieval hill towns as well as the optional field studies to the Heart of Italy (fall semester) and Southern Italy (spring) and take advantage of the easy access to beaches, mountains, sailing, horseback riding, biking and hiking.

 - Take advantage of Viterbo’s location: centrally situated between Rome and Florence—with the Mediterranean Sea only an hour away—with access to the international airports in Rome where many low cost airlines make it easy to travel as a group or on your own!

 - The USAC Resident Director and staff are present on-site full-time to welcome and support you during your term abroad.